 Army of one: the soldier who left Vietnam with 115 confirmed kills

-Nearly 50 years after he retired from the Army as a captain, Joe Ronnie Hooper’s service record remains one of the most astonishing testaments of bravery in the service’s long history.
+Nearly 50 years after he retired from the Army, Capt.
+Joe Ronnie Hooper’s service record remains one of the most astonishing testaments of bravery in the service’s long history.

 When the day came to hang up his uniform for the last time, the Piedmont, South Carolina, native’s awards included two Silver Stars, six Bronze Stars, eight Purple Hearts, and a slew of other accolades, including the U.S. military’s highest commendation for valor, the Medal of Honor.